alicebartlett/alicebartlett.github.io/not-posts/weaknotes-2.md

 * This isn't interesting, but it is true.
 * I think these weaknotes should have a title.
 The title of this one is "The day after that is Saturday".
 * I still haven't made this HTTPS yet
+* It's back to school week in the UK.
+Please remember if you get the annual back-to-school cold, do us all a solid and STAY HOME.
+No heroics.
+You are not important enough to be needed in the office - the Lemsip adverts have been lying to you this whole time.